dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ###### Remove Poison

 This spell allows the caster to remove poison from any food, liquid, or a person.

+###### Control Beasts

+This spell provides temporary control to the caster over any non-intelligent beasts and creatures for the duration of the spell.

 ###### Restore Health